Doncaster railway line: Recent costings

 At the 2006 Victoria state election, the Labor Government costed the construction of the Doncaster rail line at around $1 billion.
 Other costings have been as high as $3 billion.
 In 2008, the Australian Greens Victoria released a transport discussion paper, The People Plan, which costed the construction of the line at $450 million.
 The Age newspaper quoted a 2012 report by transport experts from various Australian universities that suggested the line could be built for $840 million, being funded by the increase in property prices of the surrounding areas (although the report has not been made publicly available for review).

-The Doncaster Rail Study Phase One Report given to the Victorian Government in February 2014 estimated the cost of a line from Clifton Hill to the Doncaster Park-And-Ride at between $3 - $5 billion with and extra $1 billion to extend the line to the Doncaster Activity Centre.
-However the study found there was insufficient capacity between Clifton Hill and the city for trains from the new line so an extra $4 - $6 billion would be required to run the South Morang line from in a new tunnel to the city.
+The Doncaster Rail Study Phase One Report given to the Victorian Government in February 2014 estimated the cost of a line from Clifton Hill to the Doncaster Park & Ride at between $3 - $5 billion with and extra $1 billion to extend the line to the Doncaster Activity Centre.
+However the study found there was insufficient capacity between Clifton Hill and the city for trains from the new line so an extra $4 - $6 billion would be required to run the South Morang line (now the Mernda Line) from in a new tunnel to the city.